 Co-Founder & PhD

-Our lead drug candidate is a novel recombinant protein, intended to regenerate functional pancreatic islets.
+DGX-01 is a novel recombinant protein, intended to regenerate functional pancreatic islets.
 The company leverages the breakthrough discovery from the laboratory of Dr Patrick Collombat (Inserm, CNRS, Nice University) on pancreatic beta-cell.

 For the last century and the first use of exogenous insulin, there has been no new treatment for T1D patients.
 In 2023, the first disease modifying drug was approved, for non symptomatic patients, with the aim to protect remaining beta cells and prevent or delay diabetes onset.